ClosedXML/ClosedXML/docs/features/sort.rst

 Sorting
 *******

-Excel can create a table from a range in a worksheet.
+It's possible to sort a range in a worksheet.

 .. image:: img/sort-ribbon.png
    :alt: A button in Excel ribbon menu to sort selected value along with a more detailed dialogue.